Steven Gaydos: Works

 His unproduced solo works include current projects Bring Me the Head of Sam Peckinpah and The Man Who Was Not With It, based upon the novel by Herbert Gold.

 In 2008, Gaydos received an award for his contributions to film culture from the Karlovy Vary International Film Festival.

-Gaydos has also worked on several music projects, his song "Mystery Dawn" (co-authored with Mitch Moon and from the 2014 record Rain in the Drought by Sun and Moon) is featured in the 2014 Ate de Jong film Deadly Virtues: Love.Honour.Obey.

 Gaydos is also an entertainment journalist and co-author of several books in the entertainment industry, including Movie Talk From The Front Lines (McFarland) and Cannes: 50 Years of Sun, Sex and Celluloid (Miramax).
 He has appeared on American television and radio and in international media outlets such as the United Kingdom's BBC.

-Gaydos became Vice President and Executive Editor of Variety in 2013.
+Gaydos became vice president and executive editor of Variety in 2013.